RosterElf Logo

 Frequently asked questions

-• A department supervisor is responsible for overseeing a specific department or section within a retail store.
-They manage day-to-day operations, supervise team members, ensure merchandise standards are maintained, and work to achieve sales targets for their area.
-This role bridges the gap between sales staff and store management under the General Retail Industry Award.
+• A department supervisor oversees the daily operations of a specific department or section within a retail store and directs the performance of the team working in that area.
+Core duties include team leadership (delegating tasks and scheduling), performance monitoring, operational oversight to remove bottlenecks, and resolving customer and staff issues.
+The role bridges the gap between frontline sales staff and store management under the General Retail Industry Award.

 • Department supervisors typically fall under Level 4-5 of the General Retail Industry Award 2020 (MA000004).
 Level 4 covers employees with trade qualifications or supervisory responsibilities, while Level 5 covers employees supervising others with advanced skills.
 See our Retail Award pay rates guide for current supervisor rates.